kow-k/pyPLB/README.md

 - -z [float] sets the lower limit of z-score to prune the unwanted nodes.
 This is truly useful when a Pattern Lattice grows a big and complex.
 - -L [str] selects graph layout.
 Default is 'Multi_partite', a (clumsy) NetworkX-based simulation of RubyPLB output, but other layouts like Graphviz, Spring, Kamada-Kawai, which are available layout options in NetworkX, are available.

-The following graph is a sample of Pattern Lattice generated from [XiY-wiper3-dual](sources/plb-XiY-wiper3-dual.csv) with pruning of nodes with z-scores less than 0.0.

-![XiY-wiper3-dual](graphs/pl-XiY-wiper3-dual.png){width=100}

 ## gPLB-runner (Jupyter Notebook)

-gPLB-runner.ipynb is a Jupyter Notebook that runs gPLB interactively.
+[gPLB-runner.ipynb](gPLB-runner.ipynb) is a Jupyter Notebook that runs gPLB interactively.
 This is a better way to experiment, I suppose, especially when you need to customize graph drawing.

+The following graph is a sample of Pattern Lattice generated from [XiY-wiper3-dual](sources/plb-XiY-wiper3-dual.csv) with pruning of nodes with z-scores less than 0.0 using gPLB-runner.ipynb.
+I would be quite difficult to produce graphs like this by running gPLB as a script.
+A lot of frustrating adjustments should be needed.

+![XiY-wiper3-dual](graphs/pl-XiY-wiper3-dual.png){width=100}

 ## Information